18F/handbook/docs/engineering/drupal-site-building.md

 ##### Reasons to store in code

-* The project is sufficiently large and has configuration options too numerous to keep track of using the “config master” approach.
+* The project is sufficiently large and has configuration options too numerous to keep track of using the "config master" approach.
 * Common configuration options can be exported and set up quickly on similar projects.
 * With configuration exported to code, we have the advantages of version control – including a history of configuration changes.
 * Makes deploying new functionality less risky.

 ##### Reasons not to store in code

 * In Drupal 7, Features module can be a PITA.
-It’s buggy and often doesn’t reflect the current state (overridden, default, needs review) of features.
+It's buggy and often doesn't reflect the current state (overridden, default, needs review) of features.
 * Features can create overhead later in a project: new functionality sometimes may require refactoring existing features.
 * During prototype stages of a project, confg changes vary rapidly and you can spend more time storing / retrieving the changes than is worth it.
-* You don’t yet know the granularity level of site functions.
+* You don't yet know the granularity level of site functions.

 ### <a name="administer"></a>We build sites that are pleasant to administer.